MicrosoftDocs/azure-stack-docs/AKS-Hybrid/azure-hybrid-benefit.md

 ### Activate Azure Hybrid Benefit

-To activate the benefit for an AKS cluster, run the following command in PowerShell and set the `azure-hybrid-benefit` property `true`.
+To activate the benefit for an AKS cluster, run the following command in PowerShell and set the `AzureHybridBenefit` or `azure-hybrid-benefit` property to `true`.
 You will be prompted to confirm compliance with Azure Hybrid Benefit terms before proceeding.

 # [Azure PowerShell](#tab/powershell)